bradleyscott/election-night-2023/README.md

 * The 'cut line' for list MPs
 * 'Flipped' electoral seats

-...but I still haven't done her spreadsheet which helps her 'guess the result' game.
+...but I still haven't done the spreadsheet which helps her 'guess the result' game.